Deutsche Bank: Russian money-laundering operations, 1990s -2017

+In June 2023, the bank notified customers that it could no longer guarantee them access to the shares they hold on the basis of depositary receipts issued prior to February 2022.
+He explained this by the shortage of shares in the Russian depository.
+The bank also warned that it would be able to return the funds for the share significantly below the market price.

 Fine for business with Jeffrey Epstein, 2020

-Deutsche Bank lent money and traded currencies for the well-known sex offender Jeffrey Epstein up to May 2019, long after Epstein's 2008 guilty plea in Florida to soliciting prostitution from underage girls, according to news reports.
+For decades, Deutsche Bank lent money and traded currencies for multimillionaire Jeffrey Epstein up to May 2019, long after his 2008 guilty plea in Florida to soliciting prostitution from underage girls, according to news reports.
 Epstein and his businesses had dozens of accounts through the private-banking division.
 From 2013 to 2018, "Epstein, his related entities and his associates" had opened over forty accounts with Deutsche Bank.

 According to The New York Times, Deutsche Bank managers overruled compliance officers who raised concerns about Epstein's reputation.

 The bank found suspicious transactions in which Epstein moved money out of the United States, The Times reported.

-On 7 July 2020, the New York Department of Financial Services (DFS) imposed a $150 million penalty on Deutsche Bank, in connection with Epstein.
+In July 2020, the New York Department of Financial Services (DFS) imposed a $150 million penalty on Deutsche Bank, in connection with Epstein.
 The bank had "ignored red flags on Epstein".
+Later that month, the son and husband of the judge involved in the trial were shot by a gunman posing as a FedEx driver, with the son dying of his injuries.

-On 24 November, two unnamed women that accused Epstein of sexual abuse and sex trafficking also sued Deutsche Bank for its role in enabling Epstein to run his sex-trafficking operations by ignoring red flags regarding his account and the withdrawal of suspiciously high sums of money.
+In November 2022, two unnamed women who had accused Epstein of sexual abuse and sex trafficking sued Deutsche Bank for its role in enabling Epstein to run his sex-trafficking operations by ignoring red flags regarding his account and the withdrawal of suspiciously high sums of money.